pwwl/ics-anomaly-attribution/README.md

 **Note: All core experiments in this work follow the same workflow.
 To fully reproduce our results and generate plots, experiments must be run on all models (CNN, GRU, LSTM), all attacks/manipulations in all datasets (SWAT, WADI, TEP), and against all attribution methods (CF, SM, SG, IG, EG, LIME, SHAP, LEMNA).**

+For examples of how to train a GRU or LSTM model on SWaT dataset, please see the provided guides for [GRU](README-alt-workflow.md#workflow-1b---gru-on-swat-dataset) and [LSTM](README-alt-workflow.md#workflow-1c---lstm-on-swat-dataset) respectively.
+The command line arguments differ slightly.

 ### Workflow 2 - CNN on TEP Dataset

 We provide another example that evaluates attribution methods on our synthetic manipulations: this workflow is similar to workflow 1 but is performed on the TEP dataset.